Chronulator Options

 • Chronulator circuit board

-• Electronic components (pre-programmed microcontroller, resistors, transistors, capacitors, connectors, battery adapter)
+• Electronic components (pre-programmed microcontroller, resistors, crystal, transistors, capacitors, connectors, battery adapter)

 • Two panel meters